 Getting a Close Contact Alert, without being near anyone

-If an app user tests positive for COVID-19 the app will notify any app users that have been closer than two metres for more than 15 minutes within the previous 14 days (in line with current public health policy).
+If an app user tests positive for COVID-19 the app will notify any app users that have been closer than two metres for more than 15 minutes, either at one time or throughout the day, within the previous 10 days (in line with current public health policy).